Children’s Books for Babies, Toddlers, and Preschoolers (ages 0 – 4)

-I highly recommend giving children a choice of books — even if you pick the choices for them to choose from.
+I highly recommend giving children a choice of books — even if you pick the choices from which they can choose.
 It’s highly motivating for kids to choose their own books.

-Also, try to find books about topics or in genres in which children are interested.
+Also, try to find help children grow their love of reading with children’s books about topics or in genres in which the child is interested.

 Encourage a mix of audiobooks, graphic novels, nonfiction, picture books, and chapter books.